natsitarz/car.io/README.md

 Feel free to contribute to this project!

 ## TO-DO
+- Converting everything to React
+- Storing every information about user and their cars in database instead of localStorage
 - Adding more than one car
 - Gallery
 - Sharing photos from gallery